Take a look at our YouTube videos for a flavour of what we do.

 Northampton Street Pastors was formed in October 2008 and comes under the umbrella of The Ascension Trust which has over 12,000 Street and Prayer Pastors impacting over 270 local town and cities across the UK, Northern Ireland and now overseas.
 Northampton Street Pastors consists of volunteers drawn from 18 Christian churches of different denominations in Northampton.

-Street Pastors typically patrol the streets of Northampton on some Fridays and every Saturday night from 22.30 to 04.00 and form what is known as “The Urban Trinity” working in partnership with the police and local council.
+Street Pastors typically patrol the streets of Northampton most Saturday nights from 21.30 to 02.00 (since covid pandemic) and form what is known as “The Urban Trinity” working in partnership with the police and local council.
 In addition we work with a range of voluntary and statutory organisations in order to reach and help all those in need.

 The gospel is the motivation for what we do as Street Pastors, but is not at the forefront of what we say, although as we go around the streets of Northampton God provides wonderful opportunities to help, speak and sometimes pray for folk who mostly wouldn’t come anywhere near a Christian let alone a church!